salecharohit/s4cpbook/docs/chapter0-the-setup/aws-setup.md

 ## 🔒 AWS Account Login

+- Creating an AWS account using an email whose provider supports Email aliases is strongly recommended.
-- Log into your AWS account and visit the IAM Section
+- Log into your AWS account and visit the IAM Section.

 ![AWS IAM](img/aws_iam.png)